 - MCES will notify all eligible cities and request grant applications.
-The notice will include a draft agreement, with all terms final except for the dollars and percentage to be awarded. - After all applications are received, Council will review eligibility of proposed expenses and determine a Preliminary Minimum Allocation (PMA) of grant funds based on Part 1 of this formula: - Part 1: Each submitting city will receive the lesser of \$50,000 or 50% of the submitted eliqible project costs, and - Part 2: The remainder of the funds will be preliminarily allocated based on an allocation to all cities (that have submitted eligible costs) proportional to the cities' remaining maximum grant after Part 1.
-The award to any city under this part shall be reduced where necessary to make sure that the total of the two parts does not exceed 50% of eligible costs (as required by law).
-Part 2 calculations are estimates only as final allocations cannot be determined until all projects are complete. - All cities will be notified of its PMA and an estimated final award amount through a letter of intent from the Council. - When projects are completed, cities submit summaries of work completed (with invoices) and a Certification (notarized form confirming fee simple ownership or easements for locations where work was completed with a description or map of these locations) and a resolution from City Council authorizing application and execution of the grant. - MCES will review completed project submissions and apply the lesser of 50% of the eligible I/I mitigation costs or \$50,000 to each city.
-Then, any remaining funds would be applied proportionately to cities' eligible expenses that have more than \$50,000 in eligible I/I expense, until all available funds are allocated (but still limited to an overall maximum of 50% or eligible).
+The notice will include a draft agreement, with all terms final except for the dollars and percentage to be awarded. - After all applications are received, Council will review eligibility of proposed expenses and determine a Preliminary Minimum Allocation (PMA) of grant funds based on Part 1 of this formula: - Part 1: Each submitting city will receive the lesser of \$50,000 or 75% to 100% (for NTC per capita qualifying cities) of the submitted eligible project costs, and - Part 2: The remainder of the funds will be preliminarily allocated based on an allocation to all cities (that have submitted eligible costs) proportional to the cities' remaining maximum grant after Part 1.
+The award to any city under this part shall be reduced where necessary to make sure that the total of the two parts does not exceed 75% to 100% (for NTC per capita qualifying cities) of eligible costs.
+Part 2 calculations are estimates only as final allocations cannot be determined until all projects are complete. - All cities will be notified of its PMA and an estimated final award amount through a letter of intent from the Council. - When projects are completed, cities submit summaries of work completed (with invoices) and a Certification (notarized form confirming fee simple ownership or easements for locations where work was completed with a description or map of these locations) and a resolution from City Council authorizing application and execution of the grant. - MCES will review completed project submissions and apply the lesser of 75% to 100% (for NTC per capita qualifying cities) of the eligible I/I mitigation costs or \$50,000 to each city.
+Then, any remaining funds would be applied proportionately to cities' eligible expenses that have more than \$50,000 in eligible I/I expense, until all available funds are allocated (but still limited to an overall maximum of 75% to 100% (for NTC per capita qualifying cities).
 This allocation process results in Final Reimbursement Amount (FRA) for all participating cities. - MCES will provide final Grant agreements, to be executed by a date certain. - Upon return and execution of signed agreements, payments will be processed to cities based on invoices submitted to determine FRA. - The Council reserves the right to change these guidelines, if in its sole discretion the results of the process do not equitably allocate the funds.